stasyanko/laravel-large-project/README.md

  <a id="Laravel-Artisan-Commands"></a>
 # Laravel artisan commands

-Some classes of Laravel in the project are moved to Core folder and some artisan commands are run with additional options.
+Some classes of Laravel in the project are moved to Ship folder and some artisan commands are run with additional options.

 <a id="Seeding"></a>
 ## Seeding